adrsh/webchiptune/README.md

 ## Installation

-Put the src/index.js file in your project folder and rename it to webchiptune.js
+Put the webchiptune folder in your project.

 ```js
 import * as Chiptune from './webchiptune'